Cultural Property (Japan): Intangible Cultural Properties

 Intangible Cultural Properties (無形文化財, mukei bunkazai) are cultural products of high historical or artistic value such as drama, music, and craft techniques.

 Items of particular importance can be designated as Important Intangible Cultural Properties (重要無形文化財, jūyō mukei bunkazai).
 Recognition is also given to the 'holders' of the necessary techniques, to encourage their transmission.
 There are three types of recognition: individual recognition, collective recognition, and group recognition.
 Special grants of two million yen a year are given to individual holders (the so-called National Living Treasures) to help protect these properties.
 The government also contributes part of the expenses incurred either by the holder of the Intangible Cultural Property during training of his successor, or by a recognized group for public performances.

 To promote understanding, and therefore the transmission across generations, of these Cultural Properties, exhibitions concerning them are organized.
 The government through the Japan Arts Council also holds training workshops and other activities to educate future generations of noh, bunraku, and kabuki personnel.

-As of 1 February 2012, there were 115 Important Intangible Cultural Properties and a further 167 designations at prefectural and 522 at municipal level.
+As of 2 July 2026, there were 70 Important Intangible Cultural Properties, with, as of 1 May 2025, a further 164 designations at prefectural and 607 at municipal level.

 Folk Cultural Properties

 Kyūshū's Karatsu Kunchi festival was designated an Important Intangible Folk Cultural Property in 1980.

 Folk Cultural Properties are items indispensable to understand the role and influence of tradition in the daily life of the Japanese, such as manners and customs related to food, clothing, work, religion; folk performing arts; and folk techniques used to produce the mentioned Folk Cultural Properties.

 Folk Cultural Properties can be classified as Intangible or Tangible.

 Intangible Folk Cultural Properties (無形民俗文化財, mukei minzoku bunkazai) are items such as manners and customs related to food, clothing and housing, occupation, religion, and annual events; folk performing arts; and folk techniques used in connection with the mentioned items.

 Clothes, tools and implements, houses and other objects used together with Intangible Folk Cultural Properties are classified as Tangible Folk Cultural Properties (有形民俗文化財, yūkei minzoku bunkazai).

 Folk Cultural Properties can then, if they satisfy certain criteria, be designated Important Tangible Folk Cultural Properties (重要有形民俗文化財, jūyō yūkei minzoku bunkazai) or Important Intangible Folk Cultural Properties (重要無形民俗文化財, jūyō mukei minzoku bunkazai).

 The government subsidizes projects for the restoration, administration, preservation, utilization, disaster prevention, etc. of Important Tangible Folk Cultural Properties.
 In the case of Important Intangible Folk Cultural Properties, public subsidies help local governments and other entities fund projects to train successors, restore or acquire props, tools and other objects.

-As of 1 February 2012, there were 211 Important Tangible and 272 Important Intangible Folk Cultural Properties and a further 733/1595 designations at prefectural and 4,698/6,062 at municipal level.
+As of 2 July 2026, there were 229 Important Tangible and 342 Important Intangible Folk Cultural Properties, with, as of 1 May 2025, a further 779/1732 designations at prefectural and 5,198/6,523 at municipal level.